Christmas in London with a Bulgarian Twist

 Once the meal begins you are not to get up and the table is not cleared until Christmas morning to provide food for the ghosts of Jesus and family members.
 (When I heard this, I had a heart attack because I am a crazy clean freak but you can't not feed Jesus!)

 I know the list above barely scratches the surface, but there is no way I can fit centuries of customs into one blog post.
 I did however want to tell you about one more holiday tradition.
 It's my favourite and of course the most tasty.
 On New Years Eve, Bulgarians bake fortunes into a feta stuffed pastry called banitsa.
 The pastry gets cut and randomly passed out at midnight.
 Fortunes range from money and travel to health and marriage.
-This year, I found the baby in my slice of banitsa, so be on the look out for a big announcement!
+This year, I found the baby in my slice, so be on the look out for a big announcement!
 (Kidding!)

 I hope you're still with me because I have something very special to share.
 Below is the recipe I wrote down while my mother-in-law was teaching me how to make banitsa from scratch.
 It was the equivalent experience of learning to make pasta in an Italian grandmother's kitchen.
 So now next year I expect to see photos of your own fortune filled banitsas.
 I promise that it doesn't get more authentic than this.